Decide What's Important and What Is Less So

 • Informed recovery planning: they establish clear, business-justified Recovery Time Objectives (RTOs) and Recovery Point Objectives (RPOs) that form the foundation of any effective business continuity and disaster recovery plan.

-I'm convinced that in the end, this expanded vision of the business impact analysis is about embedding the right analytical understanding of value and risk into the fabric of the organization.
+I'm convinced that this expanded vision of the business impact analysis embeds the right analytical understanding of value and risk into the fabric of the organization.
 I want you to move beyond the fear of disaster and toward a confident, proactive posture of resilience.
 Like that, you ensure that in a world of constant change and disruption, the things that truly matter are always understood, always protected, and always available.

 Always happy to chat.